fizandata19/30-Days-of-Python/README.md

 # 30-Days-of-Python
-This is the course of 30 days of Python for beginners.
+This is 30 days of Python for beginners.